Managing the Research Project

 PIs should check local access to a doctor or healthcare and notify any members of staff working on the project, irrespective of whether they are Imperial employees.
 In the first instance PIs should refer to their Safety Officer and the College Safety Department web pages for guidance and advice.

 The Working Overseas – Guidance for Managers recommends having a mechanism in place to regularly review the operation of the project during its lifetime.
-PIs should establish regular meetings with researchers, employees and partners (whether by email, telephone, Skype or in person where possible).
+PIs should establish regular meetings with researchers, employees and partners (whether by email, telephone, video calling platforms or in person where possible).
 PIs should also be mindful of tracking outputs and impacts during and after the project for Researchfish reporting.

 Partnership agreements should be formally reviewed each year to ensure outcomes are being delivered and projects remain cost effective.

-- Project management – will there be regular contact with delivery partners, and how will the PI gather updates- will they go out there for the duration, email, Skype or other?
+- Project management – will there be regular contact with delivery partners, and how will the PI gather updates- will they go out there for the duration, email, video calling platforms or other?

 - Project reporting – scientific requirements - how will PIs ensure their projects deliver their intended outcomes and how will information be requested from external partners